shuckc/pialarm/traces/readme.md

 ![Screenshot of logic traces](logic-screenshot.png)

+Put the COM port on the pannel into 'nothing connected' mode.
+Like this the pannel waits for incoming commands on any of the supported protocols.
+Simple Protocol inputs are wrapped in `\` and `/` characters, responses are terminated with `\r\n`.

 Downloading alarm log data.
-19200 baud

     <  \W12345678/
     >  OK\r\n